 Scope and Content

-The collection is available for reference.
+The collection is available for research.
+Not for loan.

 Copying and Publishing

 Copying and publishing of unpublished manuscript material is subject to copyright restrictions.
 For such material, written permission to publish must be obtained from the copyright holder(s).
 Copying of unpublished material for research purposes is permissible 50 years after the death of the creator of the material.

 Further Manuscript Collection material relating to Charles Kingsford-Smith can be found in the following collections: the Papers of Norman Ellison (MS 1882); a chart and receipt from 1933 (MS 7547); the Papers of Charles Kingsford-Smith (MS 5918); letters of tribute to Charles Kingsford-Smith (MS 2787); the E.A.
 Crome collection relating to aviation in Australia (MS 1925); and newspaper cuttings (MS 5312).